City of Clarence

 Clarence City Council (or City of Clarence) is a local government body in Tasmania, and one of the five municipalities that constitutes the Greater Hobart Area.
 The Clarence local government area has a population of 61,531, covering the eastern shore of the Derwent River from Otago to the South Arm Peninsula and the smaller localities of Cambridge, Richmond, and Seven Mile Beach.

-The administrative centre and main commercial district of Clarence is Rosny Park, approximately 5 kilometres from the CBD of Hobart.
-Bellerive Oval lies immediately to the south, and the Hobart International Airport is located further north-west along the Tasman Highway.
+The administrative centre and main commercial district of Clarence is Rosny Park, approximately 5 kilometres from the Hobart central business district.
+Bellerive Oval lies immediately to the south, and Hobart Airport is located further north-west along the Tasman Highway.

-The area that now constitutes the City of Clarence was once part of the traditional land of the Moomairemener, a sub-group of the Tasmanian Aborigines.
-In 1803, the island of Tasmania (then Van Diemen's Land) was colonised by United Kingdom of Great Britain and Ireland, who subsequently established the settlement of Hobart Town.
+The area that now constitutes the City of Clarence was once part of the traditional land of the Moomairemener, a Tasmanian Aboriginal sub-group.
+In 1803, the island of Tasmania (then Van Diemen's Land) was colonised by United Kingdom of Great Britain and Ireland, who subsequently established the settlement of Hobart.
 By the 1820s the settlement had spread to the 'Clarence Plains', but the area remained primarily agricultural until the mid to late 20th century, when it experienced a residential development boom.
 Since then Clarence has grown rapidly to become a self-sufficient city.

 Etymology

-The City of Clarence is named indirectly after King William IV of the United Kingdom.
+The City of Clarence is named indirectly after King William IV.
 From 1789 until 1830, when he ascended the throne, he was titled His Royal Highness The Duke of Clarence and St Andrews.
 It was during this period that the British settlement of Hobart was founded in 1803.

 Prior to the establishment of the British colony there, Captain John Hayes of the East India Company had sailed up the Derwent River, with the vessels Duke of Clarence and the Duchess of Bengal in 1793.
 Relieved at making landfall following an arduous crossing of the Indian Ocean, Hayes named the region around Rokeby as 'Clarence Plains', in honour of the vessel having delivered them safely to a sanctuary.
 The vessel in turn, had been initially named in honour of the then future King.
 Almost immediately following the exploration of the region following the settlement of Hobart in 1803, Hayes name of 'Clarence Plains' fell into common use.

 For over half a century, this was the name of the entire eastern shore of the Derwent River south of the Meehan Range.
 When it was first incorporated as a municipality in 1860, the region became referred to as the 'Clarence Municipality'.
 This was to remain the name of the region until 1988, when Clarence was officially declared a city, and the name changed to the 'City of Clarence'.
 It is not usual for Clarence residents to be referred to by a gentilic, and if so they are usually given the title Hobartians along with all other residents of Greater Hobart, however locally they are usually identified as being 'from the eastern shore'.